 Florence in a Day Combo Tour with David and Uffizi

-The Florence in a day combo tour is a combination of our Uffizi Small Group Tour and our Accademia walking tour which includes entrance to see Michelangelo’s David.
+The Florence in a day combo tour is a combination of our Uffizi small group tour and our walking tour of the Accademia Gallery, which includes the famous David statue by Michelangelo.
 It also includes a walking tour of Florence that passes by the Duomo, Ponte Vecchio, and many other important sites.

 Looking for more info on what to see at the Uffizi?
 Read my article on what to see at the Uffizi Gallery.